Tools I Actually Use In My Renovation

 This page is a simple list of the things that have genuinely helped me along the way.

 Some links are affiliate links, which means I earn a small commission if you buy through them at no extra cost to you.
-It helps support the Reno Club and all the videos, guides, and experiments I share.
+It helps support me and all the videos, guides, and experiments I share.

-My go-to for anything involving brick or concrete.
+My go-to for stripping render or anything involving brick or concrete.
 If you are renovating an older property, an SDS drill is almost essential.

 Angle Grinder